curtp/the_oracle/README.md

 This is a work in progress and not ready for general use.
 Message me if you'd like to try it out.
 There is a very limited number of servers at this time.

 ## Hot It Works
-The oracle works off of lists of answers.
+The oracle works off of lists of entries.
 It is up to the server owners to create and manage the lists.
 Each server can have multiple lists.
-Once the lists are created, then the oracle can be asked for answers from those lists.
+Once the lists are created, then the oracle can be asked questions from those lists.

 When the bot is first added to the server, the following 3 lists are added.